Skip Navigation

 Casino Lisboa, Macau

-Macau has become one of the biggest centres of gambling around the world and it is to be expected that within the near future there will be more casinos than in Las Vegas.
-Most casinos are in the city of Macau itself, between the historic centre and the harbour where most ferries from Hong Kong arrive.
+Macau has become one of the biggest centers of gambling in the world and it is to be expected that within the near future there will be more casinos than in Las Vegas.
+Most casinos are in the city of Macau itself, between the historic center and the harbor where most ferries from Hong Kong arrive.
 The Grand Lisboa probably is the best known but there are many more, all with their own characteristics.
 One building has an entire golden façade.
 Many people from China and Hong Kong come here, because officially it is illegal anywhere else.

 Southern islands